-About Custody & Visitation for Fathers
+About Custody & Visitation

 Custody and visitation cases are handled at the state and county level, typically through each state's family court or unified family division.
 Every state follows some version of the 'best interest of the child' standard, but the specifics — how judges weigh parental fitness, how parenting time is structured, how modifications are granted — vary widely.
 Most states have free self-help centers inside their main courthouses where fathers can get forms, file paperwork, and receive guidance without hiring an attorney.
 National organizations like the ABA, Cordell & Cordell, and various fathers' rights groups supplement local resources.
-This directory combines official state court self-help portals, county-level family law facilitators, private family law firms that represent fathers, and fatherhood advocacy organizations — all verified and up to date.
+This directory combines official state court self-help portals, county-level family law facilitators, private family law firms that represent fathers, and fatherhood advocacy organizations — all up to date.

 3 Resources